jenkinsci/git-client-plugin/CONTRIBUTING.md

 ## Maven POM file layout

 * The `pom.xml` file shall use the sequencing of elements as defined by the `mvn tidy:pom` command (after any indenting fix-up).
+* All `<plugin>` entries shall have an explicit version defined unless inherited from the parent.